aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 ## The new experience for writing .NET Lambda functions

-To create a new experience for developing .NET Lambda functions we will use a combination of .NET attributes developer apply to their code and C# source generators to generate code and CloudFormation snippets at compile time.
+To create a new experience for developing .NET Lambda functions we will use a combination of .NET attributes developers apply to their code and C# source generator to generate code and CloudFormation snippets at compile time.
 This will remove the need for reflection at runtime and the only runtime overhead component will be the inclusion of the new .NET attributes and interfaces.
 The .NET attributes will have negligible effect to cold start.

 ### What are C# source generators?